elamje/iex-api-clojure/README.md

 A Clojure library for connecting to near, real time IEX stock exchange data.
 Uses the http-kit library

+Sadly, IEX has chosen to deprecate most data that was available at the time I made this.
+Now the library, is only capable of real time quotes.

 # Contributing

+You may contribute, however, most of the data that was free, is now behind a paid account wall.

 getdata.clj contains a long list of TODO items, so feel free to make a pull request.